capac/Compact-Awesome-CV/README.md

 # Compact Awesome CV

-**Compact Awesome CV** is LaTeX template for a **CV (Curriculum Vitae)**, **Résumé** or **Cover Letter** inspired by [Awesome CV](https://www.overleaf.com/latex/templates/awesome-cv/dfnvtnhzhhbm).
-The template reduces spaces between section entries and changes font styles, colors and changing some default icons used in the header.
+**Compact Awesome CV** is LaTeX template for **CV (Curriculum Vitae)**, **Résumé** or **Cover Letter** documents, inspired by [Awesome CV](https://www.overleaf.com/latex/templates/awesome-cv/dfnvtnhzhhbm).
+The template reduces spaces between section entries, changes some font styles, colors and default icons used in the template header.

 ## Preview

 ### Résumé

-You can see PDF preview of the compact resume layout  [here](https://github.com/capac/Compact-Awesome-CV/blob/main/examples/resume.pdf).
+You can see a PDF preview of the compact résumé layout  [here](https://github.com/capac/Compact-Awesome-CV/blob/main/examples/resume.pdf).

 | Page 1 | Page 2 |
 |:------:|:------:|